 What is process management?
 Process management, have you ever heard of it?
 Or heard of it and have no idea what it is and whether it has any relevance to you or your business?

 Processes are the lifeblood of your business, whether you are a huge corporation or a small business.
 They drive everything that happens and the speed at which everything happens.
-So if you can speed up your processes, you will see an increase in revenue and profits.
+If you can speed up your processes, you’ll see an increase in revenue and profits.
 The thing with processes is that you need to know what works and doesn’t to improve them.

 This article will explain precisely what process management is and how it can benefit all businesses.